sushmakalvakuntla/Update-ReadMe/README.md

 ### Add and Modify the Components

-Clone the repository from git
+Clone the repository from git:

 	git clone https://github.com/ca-cwds/react-wood-duck.git

-To get all npm dependencies in react-wood-duck, run command as
+To get all npm dependencies in react-wood-duck, run command:

 	npm install

-For Specific dependency
+For Specific dependency:

 	npm install "dependency-name"